gemini6829/tennis_analyzer/README.md

 # AI-Powered Tennis Stroke Analyzer for Junior Players
 ## A Computer Vision Approach to Automated Coaching

+## — 6/29/26 —
+### Achievements
+#### Algorithm modifications:
+- Continued working on ball detection
+  - The ball should be much smaller than the player and opponent, and should contain less pixels.
+I added a maximum pixel count so that motion is ignored when it’s too large to be the ball.
+  - I removed the cell grid completely.
+Sometimes clusters would span multiple cells, but if only a few pixels were in a particular cell, it would fail to meet the minimum requirement, and the cell would be ignored, cutting off part of the cluster.
+All pixels are identified and grouped into clusters before being filtered with the min/max thresholds.
+  - Instead of using only a number as the maximum cluster size, I set limitations on the height and width of clusters.
+The ball should appear on screen as a circular object, so clusters that are very long or wide are clearly not balls and can be ignored.
+(To check the functionality, I included bounding boxes in the overlay that outline clusters and show the number of pixels in the cluster.)
+  - I adjusted the algorithm to determine clusters of pixels.
+I expanded the distance requirement, so that pixels that were close together, even if they were separated by 1-2 pixels, would still be in the same cluster.
+  - I placed a mask surrounding the player’s body landmark skeleton so that motion wouldn’t be detected in the surrounding area.
+This prevented the motion pixels from covering up the body landmarks and also reduced the amount of motion that was detected from the player’s movement.

 ## — 6/25/26 —
 ### Achievements
 #### Algorithm modifications: